-The OSI upper extremity team hand is here to examine you for signs and symptoms of an elbow fracture.
+A board-certified OSI orthopedic specialist will examine you for signs and symptoms of an elbow fracture.
 The following are used to determine the extent of the injury and the best course of care:

-- Physical exam: Your doctor will perform a careful and thorough examination of your elbow, checking to see that you can move your wrist and fingers as well as determining if there are other areas of tenderness, which might indicate further injury, such as an elbow dislocation.
+- Physical exam: Your OSI doctor will perform a careful and thorough examination of your elbow, checking to see if you can move your wrist and fingers as well as determine if there are other areas of tenderness that might indicate further injury, such as an elbow dislocation.

-- X-rays: X-rays help diagnose the fracture and identify its extent.
-Additional X-rays may be needed to check your upper arm, forearm, shoulder, wrist or hand.
+- X-rays: X-rays help your OSI doctor diagnose the elbow break and identify its extent.
+Additional X-rays may be needed to check your upper arm, forearm, shoulder, wrist, or hand.

-Depending on the injury, surgery may not be required.
-If pieces of the bone are not out of place, your OSI physician may use a splint/cast to hold the elbow in place.
+Depending on the injury, your orthopedic surgeon may not even recommend surgery.
+If pieces of the bone are still in place, your doctor may use a splint/cast to hold the elbow in place.
 With this treatment, the following are typical:

-- The splint/cast is worn for 6 weeks
+- The splint/cast is worn for six weeks

 - A sling will accompany a splint to assist in keeping the elbow in position

 - Multiple X-rays are taken to ensure proper alignment

 - Medications to relieve pain

 - Physical therapy

 Some elbow fractures may require surgery to realign and stabilize the break.
-Depending on the severity of the elbow break, your OSI orthopedic surgeon might need to use pins, plates, or screws to maintain proper position of your bones during healing.
+Depending on the severity of the elbow break, your OSI orthopedic surgeon might need to use pins, plates, or screws to maintain the proper position of your bones during healing.
 A splint or cast will be worn to protect the fracture following surgery.
 Your OSI specialists will also provide you with specific exercises to decrease any stiffness that might develop.
 Physical therapy will probably also be recommended, which you can do right at OSI.